 10. Go Solar or Light Your Home with Eco-Friendly Bulbs

 If you have the resources to get a solar system set up, now’s your chance!
-You got nothin’ but time.
+Check with your utility company to learn about options in your area.

 You know that second trash can in the kitchen?
 Give it some love!